‘Teen Mom 2’ Preview Shows Jenelle Evans Setting Fire To Gift From Kailyn Lowry

 Jenelle and Kailyn have had an on and off friendship over the years, but most recently they have not been getting along.
 Aside from Jenelle lighting her gift on fire, Jenelle’s mother also became involved in the drama.

-During an Instagram Live, Barbara made some comments about Kailyn which caused Kail to refuse to film for the show for a while.
-However, as previously reported by Inquisitr, Kailyn recently resumed filming for the new season.
+During an Instagram Live post, Barbara made some comments about Kailyn which caused Kail to refuse to film for the show for a while.
+However, as previously reported by The Inquisitr, Kailyn recently resumed filming for the new season.
 She also revealed that the feud with Jenelle seems to “never end.”

 Although it is unclear how soon the episode will air on Teen Mom 2, fans know that it is coming since the preview has been released.
 Jenelle’s storyline has been a little different this season in that she hasn’t appeared to film as much.
 On one episode, production had to be shut down after her husband, who was fired from the show and is not allowed to be around when filming, showed up.
-Recently, it was reported by Inquisitr that Jenelle actually flew to Florida to film with cast mate Briana DeJesus.
+Recently, it was reported by The Inquisitr that Jenelle actually flew to Florida to film with cast mate Briana DeJesus.
 The ladies reportedly spent a few days together to catch up while filming for the show.

 Briana DeJesus was added as a fifth member to the cast of Teen Mom 2 back in 2017.
 Although she hasn’t been on the show very long, she is the only cast member that gets along well with Jenelle Evans.
 It is unclear what exactly Briana and Jenelle’s segments will look like, but it will be interesting to see them appearing together.

-New episode of Teen Mom 2 air Monday nights on MTV.
+New episodes of Teen Mom 2 air Monday nights on MTV.